 You’ll pay no personal income tax or capital gains tax on your investment returns from the WUTM Unit Trust Junior ISA.

 This is based on current understanding of legislation and tax treatment, which can change in the future.

 Before you apply to open a Unit Trust Junior ISA for your children, please read the following documents:

 Please also read the latest Key Investor Information Document (KIIDs) for any fund(s) you’re considering investing in.
-These can be found in our fund prices centre.
+These can be found above.